- Pullar House 35 Kinnoull Street Perth, PH1 5GD

-This post is currently homeworking due to the pandemic.
-The Council is currently progressing with a hybrid working model offering access to office working on some days/when required.
-Initially this is on a temporary basis with longer term options becoming available in future.
-We are committed to being a more inclusive employer, please contact the recruiting manager to discuss any individual circumstances with the recruiting manager, discuss at interview or if you prefer, after any conditional offer is made, to ensure we can consider any reasonable adjustments.
+The Council is currently offering a hybrid working model, offering access to office working on some days/when required, on a temporary basis, with longer term options becoming available in the future.
+We are committed to being a more inclusive employer - to ensure we can consider any reasonable adjustments, please either contact the recruiting manager to discuss any individual circumstances, discuss at interview or, if you prefer, after any conditional offer is made.

 Please APPLY ONLINE.
 Facilities are available at all public libraries in Perth and Kinross.
 If you have a disability and require reasonable adjustments, please call 01738 475555 to discuss.

 As part of our safer recruitment measures, any offer of employment will be subject to the successful completion of mandatory checks including eligibility to work in the UK, Disclosure Scotland or PVG, qualifications, references, and fitness to undertake the post.

 Some jobs may have been traditionally carried out predominately by one gender, but we would encourage you to apply if you meet the requirements, irrespective of your gender.

 If you are successful in a role with Perth & Kinross Council, you will have access to a range of benefits to help your physical, mental and financial wellbeing.